I usually don't watch the Kentucky Derby, but how could I resist watching the replay of the "biggest long shot ever!"

 Ed Sweeney has performed nationally and internationally for almost 40 years.
 Ed has performed in schools, clubs, tea houses, festivals, house concerts, theatres —, almost any venue imaginable.
 Ed’s concerts and recordings have earned accolades throughout the United States, Canada, parts of Europe and parts of Asia.
 Reviewers call him “a master of unpretentiousness” and “delightfully fresh.”

 Ed’s music has been featured on NPR and is currently heard on hundreds of radio stations and on-line networks.
-Ed’s music is heard on television soundtracks, in the Ken Burns documentary Not for Ourselves Alone: The Story of Elizabeth Cady Stanton & Susan B. Anthony as well as background music in Disneyland Paris and Disneyland Tokyo.
+Ed’s music in Ken Burns documentary Not for Ourselves Alone: The Story of Elizabeth Cady Stanton & Susan B. Anthony.
+Ed's music has been used for television soundtracks as well as background music in Disneyland Paris and Disneyland Tokyo.

 Ed is constantly exploring and building new avenues and partnerships for learning and sharing music.

-Today you might watch Ed in a solo concert of eclectic songs and styles.
+Today you might watch Ed in a solo concert of eclectic songs and styles on his family of instruments.
 Tomorrow you might watch him perform with Pipa Master Yang Wei as they mix Eastern and Western Traditional music.
 Or maybe you’ll listen as Partington & Sweeney, weave a musical story of immigrants and their traditions as they moved west.
-Perhaps you’ll watch him and harpist Mary King combine the songs and sounds of Stephen Foster's time with the wit of Mark Twain.
+Perhaps you’ll watch him and harpist Mary King and Cathy Clasper-Torch combine the songs and sounds of Stephen Foster's time mixed in with the wit of Mark Twain.

 Ed Sweeney through his musical expertise, breadth of knowledge, and wonderful sense of humor, helps listeners come to understand the motivations, stories, and culture that have made us who and what we are today.
 Ed honors people and their history by presenting music that entertains as well as educates.